National Safety Council of Australia: Aftermath

 The Victorian Commission for Corporate Affairs conducted an investigation into NSCA's finances, and addressed the wider issue of exemptions for non-profit companies.
 It recommended that exemptions on reporting be dropped, although the exemption from using the word Limited in the title was retained.
 This was backed up by a major restructure of Australian corporate law, which came into effect on 1 January 1991.

 On 27 July 1991, John Friedrich was found dead on his farm near Sale, Victoria, with a single gunshot to the head.
 His death was ruled to be suicide.
 It was discovered that he was not an Australian citizen.
 This caused considerable embarrassment to the Department of Defence, which had given Friedrich a security clearance and almost unlimited access to RAAF bases.
 A subsequent investigation by the Department of Immigration found that Friedrich's real name was Johann Friedrich Hohenberger, a citizen of West Germany, who was wanted in that country on fraud charges.

 Today

-Today, NSCA is a membership-based organisation promoting safety awareness, and providing occupational safety and health training, consulting and auditing.
-NSCA has offices throughout Australia, in major capital cities and regional locations such as Gladstone and Newcastle.
-The patron in 2011 was Quentin Bryce, until March 2014 Governor-General of Australia.
+The NSCA is now a membership-based organisation promoting safety awareness, and providing occupational safety and health training, consulting and auditing.
+The NSCA has offices throughout Australia in the major capital cities, as well as in regional locations such as Gladstone and Newcastle.
+Its patron in 2011 was Quentin Bryce, who was the Governor-General of Australia from 2008 to 2014.